Reminiscing the Good Old Days

 They were hard times but much better times than today.
 People had manners, cared for one another and talked to each other with respect.
 If someone were in front of you when you got to the door, they would hold the door open for you.

-These are just a few of the many memories that I miss.
+These are just a few of the many fond memories that I miss.

 —Sandy, Cincinnati, OH

-Remember the good old days when times seemed simpler and more enjoyable.
-Whether it's the 70s, 60s, or 50s, or earlier still, you'll find lots of fun nostalgia here.
+Enjoy reminiscing the good old days when times seemed simpler and more fun.
+Whether it's the 70s, 60s, 50s, or earlier still, you'll find lots of nostalgia here.

 Old Fashioned Candy Store